 Why?
 Because they both came from retail and the energy is uniquely different than any other industry, in particular tech.

 After the session she said, "I've never met someone who came from the business and went into tech like you.
 Maybe we should start a community."
-From that an idea was born that has led us to where we are today, but like any good story goes, it wasn't that easy.
+From that an idea and a mission was born that has led us to where we are today, but like any good story goes, it wasn't that simple.

 Enter plot twist.
-A week following Shannon reached out to the woman, who's idea this was, saying let's get this party started, she replied saying she couldn't do anymore and then ghosted Shannon.
+A week following Shannon reached out to the woman, who's idea this was, saying let's get this party started.
+She replied saying she couldn't do anymore and then ghosted Shannon.
 Say what?!
-Dumbfounded, Shannon proceeded to do one virtual event for IWD and then spent the rest of the year feeling guilty, almost daily, because she didn't have the bandwidth to truly get RWIT off the ground.
+Dumbfounded, Shannon proceeded to do one virtual event for IWD and then spent the rest of the year feeling guilty.
+She didn't have the bandwidth to truly get RWIT off the ground.

 The universe decided to get involved.
-Late 2023, a couple of people asked Shannon, "whatever happened with Retail Women in Tech."
+Late 2023, Shannon was asked, "whatever happened with Retail Women in Tech."
 Then, for NRF 2024, she was asked by AWS to join a panel on the topic which was overwhelmingly warmly received.
 Two days later she was told she was no longer a good fit at the tech company she was working for.
-The reality?
-For months leading up to this, Shannon had been experiencing what others might call sexism.
 Coming from retail, she was no stranger to mean girl clubs, but this was something different.
-He was right, she didn't fit in.
+She didn't fit in.
 How many of us understand that feeling?

 Sssoooo....Shannon decided to re-launch RWIT on March 8th, 2024 and what an incredible ride it has been since!
 2024 was a labor of love with support of wonderful women, affectionately known as her helping hands.
 Scrappy and organic are two words that best describe the year.
 Even so, impact happened!
 8 virtual monthly mixers were hosted.
 Two IRL meet-ups in the Bay Area and one in NY, plus get togethers at industry events, happened.
 A LinkedIn community was set up, a LinkedIn page created and a slack channel started.
 Also the Power of WE Wednesday series was launched, sharing stories of our members and last but not least a mentorship program was piloted.